batoolalomari/201readingNote/class-01.md

 # Structure

-## HTM L Us es El ements to Describe the Structure of Pages

    The HTML code is made up of characters that live inside angled brackets — these are called HTML elements.
 Elements are usually made up of two tags: an opening tag and a closing tag.
 (The closing tag has an extra forward slash in it.)
 Each HTML element tells the browser something about the information that sits between its opening and closing tags.

     <html>